DO - A Blip in My Story (Formerly Incarcerated)

 - Must be currently enrolled at LA Trade Tech College.

-- Prioritization will be given to students in their final year of coursework to complete or transfer.
+- Prioritization will be given to students in their final year of coursework to complete or transfer, or those whose income or housing were impacted by local fires in January 2025.

 - Housing and living expenses